 Louisiana laws have detailed restrictions on the size and type of cracks allowed on windshields:

-- Cracks are not allowed in area directly in driver’s vision
+- Cracks are not allowed if directly in driver’s vision.

 Other laws and regulations:

-- Replacement windshields: Replacement windshield glass must be of the same kind and quality, and any repairs should restore vehicle to its original state.
+- Replacement windshields: All window repairs should restore vehicle to its original state.
+Replacement windshield glass must be of the same kind and quality as original.

 - Windshield wipers: Vehicles must be equipped with windshield wipers in good working conditions.
 Cracks which prevent wipers from operating correctly may be illegal.